 The foreclosure crisis and recession have thrown millions of American families from their homes, shuttered many thousands of businesses, and deepened the rift of economic and racial inequality that divides our country and our communities.
 Since our founding, Jewish Community Action's work for economic justice has taken different forms, but what has remained consistent is our commitment to working with our allies in communities most deeply affected by injustice and inequality.
 When our long-term allies on the Northside of Minneapolis called on us to join in the fight against foreclosures, we answered.
 We became a founding partner of the Northside Community Reinvestment Coalition in Minneapolis, and later extended our work as part of the St. Paul Fair Lending Coalition in St. Paul.

-To get involved in our foreclosure prevention and financial justice work--through door-knocks, phone banks, research, citizen lobbying, and more--contact an organizer today!
+To get involved in our foreclosure prevention and economic justice work--through door-knocks, phone banks, research, citizen lobbying, and more--contact Gabe today at email@example.com!